 DCEG studies of radiation and health effects from the Chernobyl nuclear accident that took place in northern Ukraine, in 1986.

-Studies of secondary glioma, meningioma, and thyroid, breast, soft tissue, bone, and skin cancers among more than 14,000 five-year survivors of childhood cancer diagnosed between 1970 and 1986.
+Studies of secondary glioma, meningioma, thyroid, breast, soft tissue, bone, and skin cancers among more than 14,000 five-year survivors of childhood cancer diagnosed between 1970 and 1986.

 An international cohort-based genome-wide association study of glioma